Postdoctoral researcher: China

 The postdoctoral system in China was founded in 1985 upon suggestion by Chinese American physicist and Nobel laureate Tsung-Dao Lee.
 The Office of the National Administrative Committee of Postdoctoral Researchers (全国博士后管理委员会办公室) regulates all postdoctoral mobile stations (博士后科研流动站) at universities and postdoctoral work stations (博士后科研工作站) at institutes and enterprises in mainland China.
 Applicants to postdoctoral positions have to pass a detailed medical check-up in order to enter the stations (进站).
 Postdoctoral researchers are required to undergo regular evaluations, and submit a research report for evaluation at the end of the postdoctoral period to obtain approval to leave the stations (出站).
 Those who are approved to leave the stations will receive a postdoctoral certificate from the national administration office.
 In some universities, postdoctoral researchers who fail to leave their stations normally, either due to failing their evaluations or early withdrawal from the stations (退站), may be asked to pay back the grants or even the salaries that they have received.
 Because of the way that the postdoctoral system is managed, postdoctoral research is widely mistaken to be an academic degree in China.
 The government's administration of the postdoctoral system has been criticized for hindering innovative research, as too much effort is spent on evaluations, and overemphasis on performance prevents the creation of a relaxing research environment.

 Latin America

-In some Latin America countries, there's a degree called "Posdoctorado" (Postdoctoral degree) that's a kind a postdoctoral structured studies, plus research.
-Depends the country, can be a "Diploma de Posdoctorado" (Postdoctoral diploma), "Título de Posdoctorado" (Postdoctoral Title) or just "Posdoctorado" (Postdoctorate), plus specialty.
+In some Latin American countries, there is a degree called "Posdoctorado" (Postdoctoral degree) that is a kind of postdoctoral structured studies, plus research.
+Depending on the country, it may also be known as "Diploma de Posdoctorado" (Postdoctoral diploma), "Título de Posdoctorado" (Postdoctoral Title) or just "Posdoctorado" (Postdoctorate).